Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Scaling Decoder-Only Models does not Improve Performance

 \section{Scaling Decoder-Only Models does not Improve Performance}

-The previous results motivated us to find potential ways in which decoder-only models can achieve a comparable performance to encoder-only models.
-Since the compared models in the last section were all of similar size, in this section, we test scaling the selected decoder-only models to see if this improves performance, as seen in other areas \citep{kaplan2020scaling,caillaut-etal-2024-scaling,cai2025exploring}.
+The previous results motivated us to find potential ways in which decoder-only models can achieve comparable performance to encoder-only models.
+Since the compared models in the last section were all of similar size, in this section, we test scaling decoder-only models to see if this improves performance, as seen in other areas \citep{kaplan2020scaling,caillaut-etal-2024-scaling,cai2025exploring}.

 However, Figure \ref{fig:scaling} shows that \textbf{scaling barely reduces the performance gap between decoder-only and encoder-only models}, where \textsc{RoBERTa-BASE} represents encoder-only model performance.
-Below, we outline the trends we see.
+Below, we outline the trends we observe.

 When using ORCA, there is no performance improvement on the Advection and Diffusion Sorption datasets; for Advection, there is even some deterioration for both model families.
 Diffusion-Reaction shows some improvement with the \textsc{Pythia} models, with some outliers, but no improvement with the \textsc{GPT-2} models.
 On the other hand, Navier-Stokes shows some improvement for both model families; the relative percentage improvement when comparing the best model with the smallest model of each family is 5\% for the \textsc{GPT-2} models versus 12\% for the \textsc{Pythia} models.
-Still, the trend is not smooth, and the parameter increase to achieve this performance is much bigger than the performance gain; for \textsc{GPT-2}, the best model is approximately 12 times bigger, for \textsc{Pythia} is approximately 71 times bigger, without getting much closer to encoder-only model performance.
+Still, the trend is not smooth, and the parameter increase to achieve this performance is much bigger than the performance gain; the best \textsc{GPT-2} model is approximately 12 times bigger than the original size, and the best \textsc{Pythia} model approximately 71 times bigger, without getting much closer to encoder-only model performance.

-With FPT-based adaptation, GPT-2 models do not show consistent performance improvements, even deteriorating for Advection and Navier-Stokes.
-On the other hand, the Pythia family shows some improvements for Advection and Navier-Stokes, but once again, the gains are relatively small compared to the models' size difference.
+With FPT-based adaptation, \textsc{GPT-2} models do not show consistent performance improvements, even deteriorating for Advection and Navier-Stokes.
+On the other hand, the \textsc{Pythia} family shows some improvements for Advection and Navier-Stokes, but once again, the gains are relatively small compared to the models' size difference.